wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

 **Lowlight:**

-1. Although the paper delivers its ideas , it can be more structured and organized.
+1. Although the paper delivers its ideas without any missing parts, it can be more structured and organized.
 For example, there is no mentioning of the metadata cache until Sec.
 IV.B.2, and neither after.
    Rather than proposing and describing a research prototype, this paper is closer to evluating different ideas of main memory compression, realizing the trade-offs, making the correct design decisions, and finally assembling all aspects together into a working memory compression scheme.

 This paper proposes Compresso, a main memory framework featuring low data movement cost, low metadata cost and ease of deployment.
-The paper begins
+The paper begins by identifying two issues with previous memory compression schemes.
+The first issue is excessive data movement, which is not only a major source of negative performance impact in many cases, but also often ignored due to careless evaluation.
+Data movement is needed in several occasions.
+When a compressed cache line is written back, if the compressed size is larger than the physical slot allocated for storing the old compressed line, then the rest lines after the dirty line has to be shifted towards the end of the page to make more space.
+In addition, if the sum of compressed line sizes exceed the total page capacity, a larger page should be allocated, and all compressed lines in the old page should be copied over to the new page.